Trina Johnson – UPS Richmond (Local 315)

 Just go union for life!

-For the last five and a half years, Trina has served as a shop steward for Local 315.
-She loves the opportunity to stand up for her co-workers.
+As a shop steward, Trina has the opportunity to stand up for her co-workers.
 “When people have an issue; I let them know I’m working with them.
 I have to work both sides: with management and with our members.
 And, I just love doing it.”
-Trina thinks she got her union chops from her now 96-year old grandmother, who was a Rosie the Riveter in Richmond.
-“She was a welder at the shipyard during World War II.
-My working hard – I get that from her.”

 When asked about the most important benefit the union brings, Trina knows that lots of people would say wages or benefits.
 But for her, it’s something deeper.
 “It’s about working with solidarity, coming together and being strong.
+We can fight for our rights.
 That’s the best benefit of the union.”
-On the other side, Trina fears that if she didn’t have a union, corruption would take over.
-“We’d see so much turnover; they’d fire people and take away our rights.
-All I know is union and that’s all I want to know.”

-Trina talks to her fellow members about the benefits the union brings to all of them.
+Trina talks to her fellow members about the benefits having a union brings.
 “Especially the young ones.
-They’re my future, and we all need for them to get involved in the union.
-It’s for solidarity; it’s because I won’t be here forever, and it’s to keep the union strong for their own future.”
+They’re literally our future.
+We all need for them to read and know their contract — it’s our other Bible.
+I won’t be here forever, and it’s to keep the union strong for their own future.”